Partial Identification of Structural Vector Autoregressions with Non-Centred Stochastic Volatility: Empirical application: identifying tax shocks

-The next step in our analysis is to assess whether there are shocks that are identified through heteroskedasticity.
-Our main tool for that purpose is the SDDR from equation~\eqref{eq:sddr}.
+We next assess whether the labeled shocks are identified through heteroskedasticity.
+Our main tool for that purpose is the SDDR from Equation~\eqref{eq:sddr}.
 The SDDR values computed for each of the three shocks individually using our three data samples are reported in Table~\ref{tab:SDDR}.
 For the 2023-sample, the evidence for heteroskedasticity of all three structural shocks is strong according to the scale proposed by \cite{kassBayesFactors1995}.
-The values of the log Bayes factors shown in the table mean that the posterior mass in favour of heteroskedasticity exceeds 99\% for all the shocks.
-This result provides overwhelming evidence for the identification of all three shocks via heteroskedasticity in the 2023-sample and is robust to many variations in the model prior specification.
+The values of the log Bayes factors shown in Table~\ref{tab:SDDR} indicate that the posterior mass in favour of heteroskedasticity exceeds 99\% for all the shocks.
+This result provides strong evidence for the identification of all three shocks through heteroskedasticity in the 2023-sample and is robust to many variations in the model prior specification.
 These variations include perturbations of the hyper-parameters that need to be fixed in our setup.
-We checked the conclusions for three values of each scale and shape of the prior distribution for $\omega_n$, as well as for three alternative setups for the hyper-parameters for each of the matrices $\mathbf{A}$ and $\mathbf{B}_0$.
+We checked the conclusions for three values of each scale and shape of the prior distribution for $\omega_n$, as well as for three alternative setups for the hyper-parameters for each of the matrices $\mathbf{A}_i$ and $\mathbf{B}_0$.
 Each of these alternative setups included cases of stronger and weaker shrinkage than in our benchmark prior specification.

 The evidence for the structural shocks to be identified through heteroskedasticity is much weaker in the 2006-sample.
-Moreover, the log Bayes factors estimated by the log-SDDRs for the MR-sample are even positive, implying that the posterior mass for homoskedasticity is greater than that for heteroskedasticity.
-The log-SDDRs are negative for the last two shocks in the 2006-sample that includes eight more observations than the MR-sample from the volatile late 1940s.
-More specifically, in the 2006-sample, the posterior probability of a heteroskedastic shock $w_{t}^{ttr}$ is 82\%.
-Obviously, in this case the evidence for identification through heteroskedasticity of the first shock is limited and it is even more limited for the other shocks.
+Moreover, the log Bayes factors estimated by the log-SDDRs for the MR-sample are positive, implying that the posterior mass for homoskedasticity is greater than that for heteroskedasticity.
+The log-SDDRs are negative for the last two shocks in the 2006-sample, which includes eight more observations than the MR-sample from the volatile late 1940s.
+More specifically, in the 2006-sample, the posterior probability of the heteroskedastic shock $w_{t}^{ttr}$ is 82\%.
+Obviously, in this case, the evidence for identification through heteroskedasticity of the first shock is limited and it is even more limited for the other shocks.
 These findings are also robust to the perturbations in the values of the prior hyper-parameters.